Introduction

 We are authorised and regulated by the SRA.
 Our SRA number is 553572.

-We wish to provide you with high quality legal advice and client care in all respects.
+We wish to provide you with high-quality legal advice and client care in all respects.
 If you have any questions or concerns, please speak to the director who is in charge of the work.
-We have a complaints procedure and, if you are unhappy about any aspect of the service you have received, or about the bill, please contact in writing our Managing Director, Daniel Russell, who has particular responsibility for client care.
+If you are unhappy about any aspect of the service you have received, or about the bill, please contact our Managing Director, Daniel Russell, who has particular responsibility for client care.
 He can be contacted by post at our main office address given at the end of these Terms, or by email at daniel.russell@carlsonssolicitors.com.

 It is important to raise your questions or concerns with us as soon as possible.